ucsb-bren/ESM296-3W-2016/wk00_general/setup.md

 ## Setup Github, Git

 1. Create **Github** account at <http://github.com>, if you don't already have one.
 For username, I recommend all lower-case letters, short as you can.
+You're encouraged to upload a picture since it will get included in the [students]({{ site.baseurl }}/students) listing as part of the first assignment.
 1. Configure Git with global commands.
 Open up the Bash version of Git and type the following:

         git config –global user.name "your GitHub account name"